-1. Do not wear your them in hot showers, hot tubs, steam rooms, saunas, and do not wash in hot water.
-Hot water and hot surfaces starts to burn the spandex fibers, leaving the material prematurely diaphanous.
+1. Do not wear your product repeatedly in hot showers, hot tubs, steam rooms, saunas, and do not wash them repeatedly in hot water.
+Repeated exposure to hot water and hot surfaces burns the spandex fibers, leaving the material prematurely diaphanous.
 Do not put them in the dryer, do not place them near a heater, and do not dry them with a hair dryer, oven, or microwave; and yes people have done all these.
 Suit spinners are fine, but nothing that emits heat.

 2. Use the product!
 Do not store it inside a drawer buried under other garments.
 Have you ever pulled something you have not worn in a long time (like a sock, swimsuit or underwear), and stretched the garment to find that it stays stretched out and it no longer has “elasticity?”
 It has dried up and deteriorated on you from sitting in that drawer.